How to Cut Cauliflower

 Step Three: Trim up the Florets

 When I first pondered how to chop cauliflower, I actually would dig into the cauliflower with a knife, extracting the florets at random.
-That was a lot of work and mess!
+That was a lot of work and a mess!

 This process is much easier.
 And if you’re fine with larger florets, then you’re done.
 However, if you want smaller florets, use your paring knife to cut them down into smaller florets.